YuukanOO/uniformcss.com/get-started/theming/gradients.md

 ---
-title: Colors
+title: Gradients
-description: Learn how to customize and manipulate colors.
+description: Learn how to customize and manipulate gradients.
 date: 1000-01-02
 ---